rjurney/italy-sicily-greece-trip/README.md

 # italy-sicily-greece-trip

-Web app displaying information about my trip to Italy, Sicily and Greece
+This repository contains a web application displaying information about my trip to Italy, Sicily and Greece.